 How is back pain treated?

+- Medications: If you have muscle spasms, a muscle relaxant may be prescribed for a short time (three to four days).
 Nonsteroidal anti-inflammatory drugs (NSAIDs) such as ibuprofen or naproxen are available without prescription and may be used to reduce pain.
 Stronger prescription pain relievers are rarely required.

+- Physical therapy: In a few cases, physical therapy may be an essential part of acute back pain rehabilitation.
+It is important that you work with a physical therapist trained in this exercise approach to promote rapid healing.
 Active physical therapy can help shorten recovery time and return you to work and leisure activities as quickly as possible.
-Active physical therapy is an exercise program that may require home exercises as frequently as every 2 hours while you are awake.
-The exercises generally take about 5 minutes to do and do not require special equipment, nor do you need to go to a gym to do them.
+Active physical therapy is an exercise program that may require home exercises as frequently as every two hours while you are awake.
+The exercises generally take about five minutes to do and do not require special equipment, nor do you need to go to a gym to do them.